SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 The first thing we do is evaluate the subject expression of the call (`subject(...args)`).
 If that yields a value, we continue.
 Then we evaluate each of the arguments in order.
 If evaluation of an argument doesn't yield a value, we return immediately.
 Then, if the subject evaluated to a builtin value, we call `executeBuiltin`, which we will define later, with the builtin name, call arguments and symbol table.
 Otherwise, we assert that the subject value is a function and that a function definition with the id exists.
 We then check that the correct amount of arguments are passed.
-Then, we make a new symbol table with the root table as parent, which will be the called function's symbols.
+Then, we make a new symbol table with the function definition's symbol table as parent, which will be the called function's symbols.
 We assign each argument value to the corresponding parameter name, dictated by argument order.
 We then evaluate the function body.
 Finally, we check that the control flow results in either a value, which we simply return, or a return flow, which we convert to a value.

 ### 4.5.7 Unary expressions